SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/luspa-trainees-submission-template.md

 ---
-name: LUSPA trainees submission template
+name: Submit module 1 exercises
-about: Template for LUSPA trainees to turn in their exercises for the GALUP team to review.
+about: Please turn in your exercises for the GALUP team to review.
-title: ''
+title: 'EXERCISE 1 _replace with your name_'
 labels: submission w1m1
 assignees: ''

 ---

-Please turn in your pdf here.
+### 1. Please drag & drop exercise 1 pdf file below.

+### 2. Please drag & drop exercise 2 pdf file below.

+### 3. If you have any comments about this exercise, please leave it below.